JhoselinRam/scigrapher/README.md

 The callback function can accept one optional parameter that represents the graph object from which the method is call upon.

 > Note: The execution of the optional callback function is unique to that method call, so in order to execute that function more than ones it needs to be passed to the method on each call.

+> Warning: The callback function will only run if there is a change in the graph properties.
+For example, if you try to change the axis `type` to `polar` but the axis already have that property value the function will skyp all calculations, including the callback, and continue with the normal flow.

 ___